 Physical Characteristics of the Dalmatian Dog

-Perhaps one of the most famous things about a Dalmatian is his spots.
+But perhaps one of the most famous things about a Dalmatian is his spots.

 It is impossible not to recognize this dog breed because of his signature markings.